0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/staking.md

 ## Flow

-The x/stake module manages validator-related transactions and validator set management for Heimdall v2.
+The x/stake module manages validator-related transactions and validator set management for Heimdall.

 Validators stake their tokens on the Ethereum chain to participate in consensus.
 To synchronize these changes with Heimdall, the bridge processor broadcasts the corresponding transaction for an Ethereum-emitted event, choosing from one of the following messages each with the necessary parameters: